Alex-Gamper/Ada-Win32-Metadata/README.md

 ### Prerequisites

 You will need a working gcc/gnat **x64** Windows build environment.
-This release has **NOT** yet been tested against 32 bit environments.
+This release is **NOT** intended to be used for 32 bit environments.
 You may need to build gcc/gnat **x64** from source if required.
 Details/scripts on how to do this can be found on the mingw64 website, alternatively install using MSYS2.

 ### Project Status